 The majority of widespread animal abuse and exploitation continues because the general public are unaware of it.
 Raising awareness of these issues through Humane Education programmes and, most importantly, empowering people with knowledge of what they as individuals can do to end animal exploitation, is therefore key to ending animal suffering.

 ACRES reaches out to all sectors of society through our various Humane Education Programmes, from kindergarten children to adults.
-Additionally, our educational resources such as our website, information leaflets, roadshow exhibits and dedicated Education Centre and Outdoor Conservation Classroom expand the reach of our educational efforts even further.
+Additionally, our educational resources such as our website, information leaflets, roadshow exhibits and dedicated Education Centre and tours in our outdoor sanctuary expand the reach of our educational efforts even further.
 For more information click here!

 ACRES strongly believes in promoting community involvement in tackling animal welfare issues and in building partnerships with all related bodies to improve animal welfare.

 ACRES strives to inspire and empower everyone, from young to old, from all walks of life, to make a positive difference for animals and the environment and to play an active role in the animal protection movement, creating a more caring and compassionate society.

 Our Community Outreach Programmes are at the heart of all we do and include providing numerous rewarding volunteer opportunities, involving local companies in our work, organising forums, holding awareness roadshows and encouraging people to become involved in global animal protection campaigns.
 Click her for more information on volunteering.

 Promoting Cruelty-Free Living